agbitsolutions/AGB_IT_planner/NETLIFY_URL_GUIDE.md

 You have a Netlify site with ID: **8d715c81-b9d6-4ea6-9c4f-ae1489fe1702**

-Site name: **agbitsolutions**
+Site name: **agbitsolutionsplanner**

+Owner: **AGB IT Solutions**

 ## Why You're Seeing 404

-The URL you visited: `https://agbitsolutions.netlify.app/`
+The URL you should visit: `https://agbitsolutionsplanner.netlify.app/`

-This is showing 404 because:
+It's showing 404 because:
-1. The repository hasn't been connected to this Netlify site yet, OR
+1. The GitHub repository hasn't been connected to this Netlify site yet, OR
 2. No code has been deployed yet

 ## Next Steps to Fix It